-- Teach your kids that relationships are more important than things.
-When friends come to play, encourage your kids to share their toys and to delight in their siblings’ and friends’ enjoyment of their belongings.
+Teach your kids that relationships are more important than things.
+Here’s a simple way to do this: when friends come to play, encourage your kids to share their toys.
+Teach them to delight in their siblings’ and friends’ enjoyment of their belongings.

-There is no “parenting guarantee” committee that can assure us that if we follow those steps our kids will turn out O.K.
-If there were, we’d end up shepherding little pharisees who obey every rule but whose hearts are turned to selfish pride.
+There is no “parenting guarantee” to assure us that if we follow these steps our kids will turn out O.K.` If there were, we’d end up shepherding little Pharisees who obey every rule but whose hearts are turned to selfish pride.

-We can rest assured that they are in the hands of a good God who loves them more than we are capable, and who can breathe life into their tender hearts.
-Amen!
+Want to raise non-materialistic children?
+Rest assured that they are in the hands of a good God who loves them more than we are capable, and who can breathe life into their tender hearts.